Package 'RLT'

 MarginalVar

-if var.est = TRUE and the fitted object is var.ready = TRUE.
+if var.est = TRUE and the fitted object is var.mode != "none".
 Marginal variance for each subject from the Cov matrix projected to the nearest positive definite matrix

 MarginalVarSmooth

-if var.est = TRUE and the fitted object is var.ready = TRUE.
+if var.est = TRUE and the fitted object is var.mode != "none".
 Marginal variance for each subject from the Cov matrix projected to the nearest positive definite matrix and then smoothed using Gaussian kernel smoothing

 CVproj

-if var.est = TRUE and the fitted object is var.ready = TRUE.
+if var.est = TRUE and the fitted object is var.mode != "none".
 Critical values to calculate confidence bands around cumulative hazard predictions at several confidence levels.
 Calculated using MarginalVar

 CVprojSmooth

-if var.est = TRUE and the fitted object is var.ready = TRUE.
+if var.est = TRUE and the fitted object is var.mode != "none".
 Critical values to calculate confidence bands around cumulative hazard predictions at several confidence levels.
 Calculated using MarginalVarSmooth

 Print a RLT object